Eastern Black Rhinoceros

 Hippopotamus

-“Hippopotamus” comes from a Greek word meaning “river horse.”
-Hippos are not related to horses.
+“Hippopotamus” comes from a Greek word meaning “river horse” — but hippos are not related to horses.
 Their closest living relative is the whale.
 An adult hippo can hold its breath underwater for up to 5 minutes!
+The outdoor hippo habitat, Hippo Haven, is open seasonally April – October.

 The elephants that live on the African savanna have a huge influence on their ecosystem.
 As their herds move across the savanna, they feed on trees, breaking them up, often by pulling them up by the roots and crushing them.
 Without this tree clearing, the savanna would quickly grow from grassland to woodland.